Ardiansyah1506/loker/README.md

 ## Features

-- **User Registration and Authentication**: Users can register for an account, log in, and maintain their profile.
+- **User Registration and Authentication**: Users can register for an account, log in, and manage their listings.

 - **Job Listings**: Users can create their own job listings, edit the existing ones, and delete them.